Rice Dealers Crash Prices by N20,000 Per 50kg Bag as Report Predicts Further Drop in 2025

 Vegetable oil prices drop

-According to her, the price reverted to N66,700 last week but did not point out why.
+According to her, the price reverted to N66,700 last week, but she did not point out why.

 “We have been forced to adjust the prices of both vegetable and palm oils due to the drop in prices.
 Maybe this could be a harvest season,” she stated.

-Also, the price of other items such as tomatoes and pepper have seen a significant drop as farmers report low patronage.
+Also, the price of other items such as tomatoes and peppers has seen a significant drop as farmers report low patronage.

 Rice farmers lament low production

-Legit.ng reports that AFEX revealed that global rice production will rise by eight per cent, while price will decline to 11% in 2025.
+Legit.ng reports that AFEX revealed that global rice production will rise by eight per cent, while prices will decline by 11% in 2025.

 The New Telegraph reported that the Rice Farmers Association of Nigeria (RIFAN) has expressed concern over rising demand.